liximomo/vscode-sftp/README.md

   /**
    *  available values: update | full
    *  update: sync existing files only (it only affects files that exist on both sides)
-   *  full: sync existing files + remove files deleted from the source and are still present at the destination + create files that exist on the source and are missing at the destination
+   *  full: sync existing files + remove files deleted from the source that are still present at
+   *    the destination + create files that exist on the source and are missing at the destination
-   *  if you want just to sync existing files and add missing files, use the `upload` command!
+   *  If you want just to sync existing files and add missing files, use the `upload` command!
-   *  Note: this option only affects the `Sync to remote` and `Sync to local` commands, not `Download` or `Upload` */
+   *  Note: this option only affects the `Sync to remote/local` commands, not `Download` or `Upload` */
   syncMode: 'update',

-  /** detailed example of how sync/upload/download work.
+  /** Detailed example of how sync/upload/download work.
 Assume we have the following directories:
   *
   * source-dir
   * |-s1.txt (file that exists only at source)